Accessibility Tools

 Working in cooperation with municipal employees, volunteer groups, businesses and individual citizens, Communities in Bloom has been successful in raising our Yarmouth civic pride.
 Not just because of our parks, streetscapes, and public areas, but also for the increased dialogue concerning environmental and beautification projects.
 Thanks to volunteers, projects ranging from litter pick-up to celebrating the Daylily have been enormously successful

-• 2018 Yarmouth won the National Urban Forestry Award, by CN
+- 2018 Yarmouth won the National Urban Forestry Award, from CN